joshuacc/mock-ahkpm-package-a/README.md

 # mock-ahkpm-package-a

-This is used in testing ahkpm.
+This is used in ahkpm's integration tests.